sckott/scott/vita.md

 Publications
 ------------
++ Chamberlain SA, Szöcs E. 2013. taxize: taxonomic search and retrieval in R [v1; ref status: indexed, http://f1000r.es/1pv] F1000Research 2013, 2:191 (doi: 10.12688/f1000research.2-191.v1) [github][taxizepaper] [pdf][pdf17]
 + Chamberlain, S.A., J.A.
 Rudgers, & K.D.
 Whitney.
 2013.
 Proximity to agriculture alters abundance and community composition of wild sunflower mutualists and antagonists. _Ecosphere_. [pdf][pdf16]
 + Chamberlain, S.A.
 2013.
 Consuming Article-Level Metrics: Observations and Lessons from Comparing Aggregator Provider Data. _Information Standards Quarterly_. [github][isqpaper] [pdf][pdf15] [web][isqweb]
 + Chamberlain, S.A., S.M.
 Hovick,...et al...K.D.
 Whitney.
 2012.
 Does phylogeny matter?
 Assessing the impact of phylogenetic information in ecological meta-analysis. _Ecology Letters_ 15(6):627-636. [pdf][pdf14]
 + Chamberlain, S.A., & J.A.
 Rudgers.
 2012.
 How do plants balance multiple mutualists?
 Correlations among traits for attracting protective bodyguards and pollinators in cotton (_Gossypium_). _Evolutionary Ecology_ 26:65-77. [pdf][pdf1]
 + Holland, J.N., Chamberlain, S.A.and T.E.X.
 Miller.
 2011.
 Consequences of ants and extrafloral nectar for a pollinating seed-consuming mutualism: ant satiation, floral distraction, or plant defense? _Oikos_. [pdf][pdf2]
 + Chamberlain, S.A., J.K.
 Kilpatrick, & J.N.
 Holland.
 2010.
 Do extrafloral nectar resources, abundances, and body sizes contribute to the structure of ant-plant mutualistic networks? _Oecologia_ 164:741-750. [pdf][pdf3]
 + Holland, J.N., Chamberlain, S.A.,& K.C.
 Horn.
 2010.
 Temporal variation in extrafloral nectar   secretion by reproductive tissues of the senita cactus, _Pachycereus schottii_ (Cactaceae), in the Sonoran Desert of Mexico. _Journal of Arid Environments_ 74(6):712-714. [pdf][pdf4]
 + Chamberlain, S.A., & J.N.
 Holland.
 2009.
 Quantitative synthesis of context-dependency in ant-plant protection mutualisms. _Ecology_ 90(9):2384-2392. [pdf][pdf5] ***
 + Holland, J.N., S.A.Chamberlain, A.M.
 Waguespack, and A.S.
 Kinyo.
 2009.
 Effects of pollen load and donor diversity on variation in seed and fruit size in a columnar cactus, _Pachycereus schottii_ (Cactaceae). _International Journal of Plant Sciences_ 170:467-475. [pdf][pdf6]
 + Chamberlain, S.A.& J.N.
 Holland.
 2009.
 Body size predicts degree in ant-plant mutualistic networks. _Functional Ecology_ 23:196-202. [pdf][pdf7]
 + Holland, J.N., Chamberlain, S.A.,& K.C.
 Horn.
 2009.
 Constitutive and induced extrafloral nectar production: optimal defense theory predicts plant resource investment in a protection  mutualism. _Journal of Ecology_ 97(1):89-96. [pdf][pdf8]
 + Chamberlain, S.A. & J.N.
 Holland.
 2008.
 Density-mediated and context-dependent consumer-resource interactions between ants and extrafloral nectar plants. _Ecology_ 89(5):1364-1374. [pdf][pdf9]
 + Chamberlain, S.A.& R.A.
 Schlising.
 2008.
 Role of honey bees (Hymenoptera: Apidae) in the   pollination biology of a California native plant, _Triteleia laxa_ (Asparagales: Themidaceae). _Environmental Entomology_ 37(3):808-816. [pdf][pdf10]
 + Holland, J.N. &S.A.
 Chamberlain.
 2007.
 Ecological and evolutionary mechanisms for low seed:ovule ratios: need for a pluralistic approach? _Ecology_ 88(3):706-715. [pdf][pdf11]
 + Schlising, R.A. &S.A.
 Chamberlain.
 2006.
 Biology of the geophytic lily, _Triteleia laxa_ (Themidaceae), in grasslands of the Northern Sacramento Valley. _Madroño_ 53(4):321-341. [pdf][pdf12]

 ***Also, please see two other meta-analyses on this same topic: